CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-4_prinicples-of-software-change.md

 ### The people

 - **Better** people clearly do **better** work
-- Focusing purely on talent can lead to a blind alley
+- Focusing purely on talent can be an unproductive undertaking
   - Best people are always in short supply
   - Your team is probably already the best you can get
   - Proper *leadership and support* can help most people do better work